Tax Implications of Selling a House Below Market Value

 What Happens When a Home Sells Below Fair Market Value?

-When a home sells for less than its fair market value, the transaction can take on multiple tax characteristics at the same time.
-Rather than being treated as a straightforward sale, the IRS may view part of the deal as a sale and part as a transfer that carries separate tax consequences.
+When a home sells for less than its fair market value, the transaction can simultaneously assume multiple tax characteristics.
+Rather than treating it as a straightforward sale, the IRS may view part of the deal as a sale and part as a transfer with separate tax consequences.
 How those pieces are classified affects both the seller and the buyer.

 Gift Tax Treatment